Three weeks ago, I was hanging with my friend, a restaurateur in Las Vegas.

 What I want to show you is the easiest and most direct way to do that.

 It doesn’t require a big budget or months of campaigning.
-It simply involves hacking local search.
+It simply involves hacking local search and personalizing your approach.

 I wrote this article for local business owners or marketers.
 Your goal is simple: Get more people into your local shop.